Ashu3208/Cpcodes/README.md

-# Mycodes
-This repository is intended to have codes for problems that I want to add in my notes.
-The questions are mainly from interviewbit, GFG and Leetcode.
+# Compilation of problems from many different sources
+The repository contains solutions to different problems that I encounteres.
+Problems are from coding platforms like Leetcode, InterviewBit, Codeforces and Codechef.

+Problems with Topic Wise Breakdown:

+## Graph
+- Minimum Steps by Knight / Knight on Chess Board